z-riley/zephyr-servo-2-channels/README.rst

 Building and Running
 ********************

-The sample has a devicetree overlay for the nRF5340 DK
+The sample has a devicetree overlay for the nRF5340 DK.